visualizevalue-dev/punks-course/README.md

 // We set the name to the string `CRYPTOPUNKS` and the symbol to `Ͼ` name = "CRYPTOPUNKS";
 symbol = "Ͼ";

-// We mark punks as non divisible by setting their token decimals to 0.
-Sidenote: The CryptoPunks contract was based on the ERC20 standard, which allowed creating tokens that have many decimal points.
-This doesn't make sense for punks... decimals = 0;
 ```

 All these assignments above either initially set or change the pointer of our variables to something new.